Zeioth/compiler.nvim/README.md

 * C#: `mono-mcs`
 * python: for the compiled versions of python you need to have `pip install pyinstaller nuitka`
-* python: for the compiled versions of ruby you need to have `gem install ruby-compiler`
+* ruby: for the compiled versions of ruby you need to have `gem install ruby-compiler`

 ## How to install
 lazy.nvim package manager